nvjob/nvjob-water-shader-simple-and-fast/README.md

 ![GitHub Logo](https://raw.githubusercontent.com/nvjob/nvjob.github.io/master/repo/unity%20assets/water%20shader%20saf%20sr/144/pic/1.jpg)

 Simple and fast water shader.
 This shader is suitable for scenes where water is not a key element of the scene, but a decorative element.
 Supported rendering path deferred and forward.
+It works on all platforms.

 Unity Asset Store - https://assetstore.unity.com/packages/vfx/shaders/nvjob-water-shader-simple-and-fast-149916 <br/>
 Previous Versions - https://github.com/nvjob/NVJOB-Water-Shader-old-versions